MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 Can you setup a code connection for this button?

 > [solution]
-> Open *GameScene.swift* and add a property for the button to the *GameScene* class.
+> Open *GameScene.swift*, add a property for the button to the *GameScene* class:
 >
 ```
 /* UI Connections */
 var buttonRestart: MSButtonNode!
 ```
+>
-> Next, this is a bit tricker as we need to ensure the node is downcast to our `MSButtonNode` class.
+> When you connect this node you need to ensure the node is downcast to the `MSButtonNode` class.
 > Add the following to the `didMoveToView(..)` method.
 >
 ```